novacrazy/numeric-array/README.md

 }
 ```

-When used with `RUSTFLAGS = "-C opt-level=3 -C target-cpu=native"`, then Rust and LLVM are smart enough to turn almost all operations into SIMD instructions, or even just evaluate them at compile time.
+When used with `RUSTFLAGS = "-C opt-level=3 -C target-cpu=native"`, then Rust and LLVM are smart enough to autovectorize almost all operations into SIMD instructions, or even just evaluate them at compile time.
 The above example is actually evaluated at compile time, so if you were to view the assembly it would show the result only.
 Rust is pretty smart.

 Therefore, this is ideal for situations where simple component-wise operations are required for arrays.